amoury/100DaysOfCloud/Journey/016/Readme.md

 CA server -

 CA is basically a key and a pair of certificate file we generated.
-Anyone having access to these files can sign the certificates for other componenets
+Anyone having access to these files can sign the certificates for other components.
+So these files need to be protected and hence we keep them in a fully secured server.
+That server becomes the CA server.

+Currently we store thse files on the master node, so master node also becomes the CA server.